 We work with the Ministry of Interior, national policing agencies and downstream partners to deliver:

-Technical capacity building of National Police Service in implementation of police reforms including improving the use of technology in managing police records, data management, review of relevant policies including the SSOs to align with the new framework for reorganizing the NPS and capacity building of reform institutions to monitor police reform implementation.
+Technical capacity building of the National Police Service to implement police reforms including improving the use of technology in managing police records, data management, review of relevant policies including the SSOs to align with the new framework for reorganizing the NPS and capacity building of reform institutions to monitor police reform implementation.

-Improved service delivery at the police station level by empowering police stations with tools for planning, budgeting, performance measurement and citizen engagement
+Improved service delivery at police station level by providing tools and manuals for planning, budgeting, performance measurement and citizen engagement.

 Improved community police relations through engagement forums and coordination platforms including the Police Reform Steering Committee (at national level) and County Security and Intelligence Committees at the county and sub-county levels.

 Strengthened citizen participation through engagement with security providers to improve police and citizen accountability.

 Performance measurement through the development of service delivery index, and score cards.

 Reaping Results from Investments in Police Reforms and Community Peacebuilding Structures